dashpresshq/dashpress/README.md

 ### Why you should try Hadmean
 - It is free
 - Easiest installation, Just one command to install and run
-- You will always be running the lastest version
+- You will always be running the latest version
-- Little learning curve with truly less that 5% technical knowledge requirement
+- The little learning curve with truly less than 5% technical knowledge requirement
 - Tons of features
 - Language/framework agnostic
 - Lastly, It is open source, It doesn't get more customizable than that